 Investigator Briefing Meeting (IBM) and half day writing workshop

-The annual IBM for the Ngā Kanohi Kitea Grants is a free event held on 16 July 2013 at the Waipuna Conference Centre, Mt Wellington, Auckland.
+The annual IBM for the Ngā Kanohi Kitea Grants was held on 16 July 2013 at the Waipuna Conference Centre, Mt Wellington, Auckland.
 The IBM gives potential applicants information about the grant, administration and assessment processes and what is expected.
 There is also a half day writing workshop tailored to the HRC application process.
 The writing workshop is run by Whakauae Research Services who have expertise and knowledge in writing successful grant applications as well as being part of various HRC assessment and statutory committees.
-Numbers are limited and registration is essential.
-Please register your interest to Jett Sharp via email on email@example.com.
-All registrations need to be received by 9 July 2013.
+If you were unable to attend but would like a workshop pack sent out, please email Jaimee Dudley on email@example.com with your contact details.

-Full project applications have now closed.
-Please note the dates for the review and results process:
+Development grant applications are now CLOSED.
+Please note the dates for the assessment and results process for the development grants:

-- Full application assessment meeting - the week of 20 May 2013
+- Full project assessing meeting – Week of 19 May 2014